developerhub-io/developerhub-io/README.md

 ## What is DeveloperHub.io?
-DeveloperHub.io is a managed service that allows you to create beautiful hosted documentation, hassle-free.
+[DeveloperHub.io](https://developerhub.io) is a managed service that allows you to create beautiful hosted developer portals, hassle-free.
 Basically, you don't have to write one line of code and we'll manage everything for you.
 Just start writing the documentation!

 ![developerhub.io](https://developerhub.io/images/feature1.jpg)